jfischeresq/jfischeresq.github.io/about.md

 * I love to **travel**, and will take any excuse to hop on a plane to visit somehwere new, old -- you name it, I will agree to take the trip!
 My travel bug really took off in college when I lived in France (still one of my favorite countries!).

 * I **coded this entire website on GitHub**.
 Yes, I am a lawyer.
-But, I am steadfastedly devoted to learning new and challenging things.
-Coding is soundly in that category!
-And, a **HUGE** thanks to [Conor Gilsenan](https://twitter.com/conorgil) for his continued patience with me learning this often confusing developer world!
+But, I am steadfastedly devoted to challenging myself to continue to learn.
+And, coding is soundly in the category of "new" for me!
+A **HUGE** thank you to [Conor Gilsenan](https://twitter.com/conorgil) for his continued patience with me learning this often confusing developer world!

 * I love, love, love being a **female entrepreneur** and building a business.
 It has been the greatest life challenge and the most rewarding thing to date.
 Yes, the days can be long, but the rewards are incredible.
 I hope that my story helps others to "take the leap" into entrepreneurship.
 I have never regretted it.